jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

 {% chart fig-15-binomial-equal-pmfunc-evaluated.svg %}

 These are the exact figures that were estimated by the Monte Carlo simulation demonstrated in the previous section.
 This is a binomial distribution.
-The computed expectation of each individual coin toss sequence is show below:
+The computed expectation of each individual coin toss sequence is shown below:

 {% chart fig-16-binomial-equal-tosses-evaluated.svg %}